History of Oriental Orthodoxy

-Oriental Orthodoxy is the communion of Eastern Christian churches that recognize only three ecumenical councils—the First Council of Nicaea, the First Council of Constantinople and the Council of Ephesus.
+Oriental Orthodoxy is the communion of Eastern Christian churches that held distinct Miaphysite Christology and recognize only first three ecumenical councils—the First Council of Nicaea, the First Council of Constantinople and the Council of Ephesus.
 They reject the dogmatic definitions of the Council of Chalcedon.
-Hence, these churches are also called Old Oriental Churches or Non-Chalcedonian Churches.
+Hence, these churches are also called Old Oriental Churches or non-Chalcedonian churches.

 Foundation

-The history of Oriental Orthodoxy goes back to the beginnings of Christianity.
+Much like other Eastern Christian communions and the Catholic Church in the West, history of Oriental Orthodoxy ultimately dated back to the beginnings of Christianity, as their institutional and ecclesiastical presence was once part of both Great Church and later Nicene Christianity.

-Missionary role
+Missionary roles

 The Oriental Orthodox Churches had a great missionary role during the early stages of Christianity and played a great role in the history of Egypt.

+Coptic Orthodoxy spread to Nubia during sixth century, with support from Empress Theodora and later, to Axumite Ethiopia.
+Armenian Church spread unto neighboring Caucasian Albania and remained so until early Muslim conquests.
+Syriac Orthodoxy on the other hand, spread unto Mesopotamia and to Arab Ghassanid Kingdom.